Citric acid urine test

 How to Prepare for the Test

 No special preparation is necessary for this test.
 But the results are affected by your diet, and this test is usually done while you are on a normal diet.
-Ask your health care provider for more information.
+Ask your provider for more information.

 How the Test will Feel